Self-hosted, in your infrastructure

 Docker Compose - Developer Edition

 Bundled PostgreSQL, single Server instance, full lifecycle, SDKs, CLI, federation included.
 Production-capable, not a trial.
-Three commands to a running install.
+One command to a running install.
 Free, no license required.
+The Enterprise license is needed only when you point the Server at an external PostgreSQL.

 Hardware floor: 2 vCPU, 4 GB RAM, 20 GB disk.
 Scales vertically until the database is the bottleneck.